 - After the detected issues have been fixed, restart your computer and run the Windows updates to see if the Windows error code 0x80073701 has been fixed.

 Fourth Method – Use the Windows System File Checker (SFC)

 Windows SFC is an integrated program in Windows that analyzes and gathers information on any corrupt or missing system files.
-The SFC (System File Checker) checks the integrity and effectiveness of all protected Windows system files and replaces those that are outdated, damaged, altered, or with newer versions.
+The SFC (System File Checker) checks the integrity and effectiveness of all protected Windows system files and replaces outdated, damaged, altered, or newer versions.

-- Hold down the “Windows” key and press “R” and type “cmd” in the run command line.
-Hold down both the “ctrl and shift” keys together and hit enter.
-Click “OK” on the next window to grant administrator permissions.
+- Hold down the “Windows” key and press “R,” and type “cmd” in the run command line to open the command prompt.
+Hold the “ctrl and shift” keys together and hit enter.
+Click “OK” on the next window to open an elevated command prompt.

-- In the command prompt window, type “sfc /scannow” and hit enter.
+- Type “sfc /scannow” in the command prompt window and enter.
 SFC will now check for corrupted Windows files.
 Wait for the SFC to complete the scan and restart the computer.
 Once done, run the Windows Update tool to check if the issue has been fixed.

 - Once the scan is complete, make sure to restart your computer.